When the World’s Pain Becomes Our Own: Understanding Vicarious Trauma and Finding Your Way Back to Steady Ground

 Common signs include:

-Feeling emotionally drained or cynical
+Feeling emotionally drained or bitter

 Avoiding the news or doom-scrolling compulsively